 UK residents didn’t need a VISA but there were still forms to fill in – 2 in fact.
 One to declare what your purpose was for staying in Japan and the other was to declare any dangerous items.
 The flight attendant thought we were Japanese because we had an Asian background and almost didn’t give us any forms, lol.

-We looked for the vending machine that sold data only SIM cards so that we had mobile internet for using Google Maps to navigate around with.
+We were looking for vending machine that sold data only SIM cards so that we had mobile internet for using Google Maps to navigate around with.
 Regular mobile SIMs usually require registration to use but these ones you didn’t.
 You plug them in, enter the internet settings and you’re away.

 We settled with U-Mobile which offered an HSPA connection, 200MB/day before your speed is capped.
 I use less than 500MB/month back in the UK so this seemed fine.
 If you wanted something faster like 4G or more allowance you’d have to go to a chain store like Bic Camera to buy one.